theiconic/php-ga-measurement-protocol/README.md

 $analytics = new Analytics(true);

 // Build the GA hit using the Analytics class methods
-// they should autocomplete if you use a PHP IDE
+// they should Autocomplete if you use a PHP IDE
 $analytics
     ->setProtocolVersion('1')
     ->setTrackingId('UA-26293728-11')